 Said like that it sounds like an offense to the high purpose, a way of dismissing the overarching narrative.
 But this is of course not the intention.
 On the contrary, it is healthy to accept that ‘the cause’ may in fact attract multiple motivations.
 It is naïve to think that there is a full, single alignment ‘on topic’ in any given social movement.

 The case of street demonstrations, not a social movement on its own, of course, is a good example.
-An ‘anti-war’ demonstration will host anti-war people, anti-capitalists (perhaps), greens (perhaps), genuine people wanted to reform society, people who has not much to do that day, angry-with-the-government people, and people who join pretty much any demonstration available.
+An ‘anti-war’ demonstration will host anti-war people, anti-capitalists (perhaps), greens (perhaps), genuine people wanting to reform society, people who have not much to do that day, angry-with-the-government people, and people who join pretty much any demonstration available.

 ‘United by tactics’ is the misunderstood other side of the coin of ‘united for a cause’.

-We see the is micro-scale inside the organization.
-There are people who thrive is some presentation rituals; people who are very prone to meetings, and, in general, people who have the ‘what and how’ to do at a higher level than the ‘why’.
+We see this micro-scale inside the organization.
+There are people who thrive in some presentation rituals; people who are very prone to meetings, and, in general, people who have the ‘what and how’ to do at a higher level than the ‘why’.

 In particular, the rituals of monthly reviews and reports, fixed time staff meetings, budget cycles, review boards and overscheduled conference calls, tend to take over organizational life, and become very stable (because they are effective glue-rituals even if not very efficacious).
 A significant number of people in the organization are connected by the dynamics of the cyclical presentations and other tribal activities, and get ‘hooked on them’, the organizational equivalent of the ‘hooked on tactics’ of collective action in the macro social world.